 Primary page content

-Harvey has also turned his hand to television over the years, presenting ‘Who is Kurt Wallander?’ about the novels of Henning Mankel for BBC4.
+Over the years, Harvey has turned his hand to television, presenting ‘Who is Kurt Wallander?’ about the novels of Henning Mankel for BBC4.
 He adapted Arnold Bennett’s Anna of the Five Towns and The Old Wives’ Tale for the BBC, as well as devising and writing Hard Cases, the Central Television series about the Nottingham Probation Service.
 Dramatisations of his first two Resnick books, Lonely Hearts and Rough Treatment were broadcast by the BBC.

 John’s books have been translated into more than 20 different languages, and he has received a number of awards for his work including the Grand Prix du Roman Noir Etranger, the CWA Cartier Diamond Dagger for Sustained Excellence in Crime Writing and the CWA Short Story Dagger.